robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

-Navigation in Xamarin.Forms is easy, as the framework already provides a `Navigation` class to us that contains implemetations for the navigation on each platform.
+Navigation in Xamarin.Forms is easy, as the framework already provides a `Navigation` class to us that contains implementations for the navigation on each platform.
 We can use its `PushAsync(Page)` method to navigate to another page.
-This page has to be instanciated of course with ... correct, the selected item.
+This page has to be instantiated of course with ... correct, the selected item.

 ```csharp
 // Navigate to details page and provide selected session Navigation.PushAsync(new SessionDetailsPage(selectedSession));
 ```

-After we handled the `ItemSelected` event, we should unselect the current item sothat out `Session_ItemSelected` handler should now look like this:
+After we handled the `ItemSelected` event, we should unselect the current item so that out `Session_ItemSelected` handler should now look like this:

 ```csharp
 private void Session_ItemSelected(object sender, Xamarin.Forms.SelectedItemChangedEventArgs e)